JeffreyRodriguez/Liberator12k/README.md

 These guns are real.
 You can make them yourself.

 * Please do not hurt people who've done you no harm.
-* Please do not damage or take the stuff from other people.
+* Please do not damage or take stuff from other people.
 * Please do be responsible when shooting.
 * Please do use for self-defense, sport, and fun.